scintilla0/DateTimeUtil/README.md

 # DateTimeUtil
-A Utility class that provides an assortment of date and time converting and calculation methods.
+A utility class that provides an assortment of date and time converting and calculation methods.

 ### Change log